streamlinedcms/client-sdk/INTEGRATION.md

 - Changes the text to "Sign Out" when authenticated
 - Restores the original text when signed out

-**Recommended placement:** Footer or copyright section, where it's accessible but unobtrusive.

-If you don't add a `data-scms-signin` element, the SDK will automatically append a default sign-in link to the page.
+**Note:** If you forget to add a `data-scms-signin` element, the SDK will append a default sign-in link to the page.
+This fallback is unstyled and may not match your design, so always add your own.

 ## Complete Example